Between Ideal and Performance

 Ália Rodrigues is a Postdoctoral Fellow of the BioRom Project (University of Coimbra).

-Recent years have seen a significant increase in (in)voluntary migratory movements.
-Due to economic, political, or climatologic reasons large numbers of individuals move from their countries of origin and settle in new environments and societies.
-As a result, (national) identity has played an increasing role in political discourse; it has shaped and reshaped national agendas, it had an impact on policies and influenced voting behaviours.
-The discourse on national identities is often motivated by the idea of autochthony.
-Yet we do not encounter this anxiety in ancient Rome, one of the longest-lasting political orders in history.
+Recent years have seen a significant increase in migration and displacement.
+Due to economic, political, and climatic pressures, large numbers of individuals are leaving their countries of origin and settling in new environments and societies.
+As a result, national identity has increasingly come to the fore in public discourse.
+Shaping and reshaping national agendas, debates surrounding national identity are affecting policies and influencing voting behaviours.
+Discourse on this issue is often centred on the idea of autochthony and nativism.
+Yet we do not encounter such anxieties in ancient Rome, one of the longest-lasting political orders in history.
 Unlike the Greeks, the idea of autochthony did not take root among the Romans.
-On the contrary: Rome’s identity was fluid, accommodating the development of highly variegated and multi-ethnic groups and societies.
+Instead, Rome’s identity tended to be fluid, accommodating the development of highly variegated and multi-ethnic groups and societies.

 The purpose of this volume is to understand how the Romans represented themselves and how others defined and regarded them.
 It aims to identify the various narratives that contributed to the construction of Roman self-representation by raising the following questions: What stories did Romans tell about themselves?
 How did they enact and perform their selfhood in biographic and autobiographical sources?
 How did Greek and Judean sources understand and define Roman identity?
 And, taken together, how did these narratives influence Roman self-perception?

 Rather than arguing for a monolithic or coherent understanding of Romanitas, this volume explores a variety of performances and manifestations of Roman identity.
-It focuses both on sources where the self or the individual is the primary focus, and on more general texts dealing with specific elements related to Roman identity.
+It focuses both on sources where the self or individual is the primary focus, alongside more general texts dealing with specific elements of Roman identity.

 Identity in Latin Verse Autobiography (Helen Kaufmann)

-Lucretia, Tullia and Tanaquil: Shaping Women’s Identity in the Augustan Period (Nuno S. Rodrigues)
+Lucretia, Tullia and Tanaquil: Shaping the Identity of Rome’s Women in the Augustan Period (Nuno Simões Rodrigues)

 Pythagoreanism and Roman Identity in Plutarch’s Aemilius Paullus (Davide Morelli)